benaryOS/kernel/README.md

 ## Building it

-benaryOS is using cmake:
+benaryOS is using `make`:

-	$ mkdir build
-	$ cd build
-	$ cmake ..
 	$ make

-This will create a `kernel` file, you can then boot from.
+This will create a `kernel` file, in a `build` directory, you can then boot from.

 ## Booting it